If you are considering getting a reptile pet for the first time, you likely won’t go wrong with a bearded dragon.

 Bearded dragons are calm and docile reptiles that make great pets for beginners.
 They can even become attached to their owners if given enough time and regular handling.

 Bearded dragons can also have unique personalities.
 Some may be shy, while others may be outgoing and adventurous.
-They typically only become aggressive when they are stressed, defending their territory or competing for food or females.
+They typically only become aggressive when they are stressed, defending their territory or competing for

 These reptiles are naturally curious and enjoy exploring their environment.
 They like to dig and will make themselves burrows if they get the chance.